hon-nova/eCoffee/README.md

 # 0. Introduction

-   - As a coffee enthusiast, the project theme was born: the eCoffee website offers an online shopping experience.
+1. As a coffee enthusiast, the project theme was born: the eCoffee website offers an online shopping experience.
 Utilizing Django classes and models, the platform integrates robust features such as user authentication, a customizable shopping cart, and secure payment processing via Stripe.
 Users can track their favorite coffee products.
 To simulate a realistic scenario, the project also includes comprehensive admin capabilities for managing inventory and users' purchase history, making it viable in the digital marketplace.

-   - I took on this project to tackle the complexities of e-commerce websites.
+2. I took on this project to tackle the complexities of e-commerce websites.
 It is crucial to create a smooth experience for users, making it easy to browse products and complete transactions.
 The website can generate detailed receipts and lets users check their purchase history.
-I'm passionate about full-stack development, and e-commerce challenges are like solving real business problems.
+I'm passionate about full-stack development.
+Solving e-commerce challenges is like solving real business problems.
 This project highlights the importance of continually improving skills to build successful e-commerce solutions, which is my main focus in web development.

 # 1. Distinctiveness and Complexity
 ## **Distinctiveness:**